MaoZiming/papers/7-datacenter/75-drf.md

 ### What if the same bottlenecked resource?
 * In scenarios where one resource becomes a bottleneck for all users, DRF essentially reduces to max-min fairness for that resource.

+### Asset fairness

+* Equal shares of different resources are worth the same.

+### Online DRF scheduler

+* Whenever there are available resources and tasks to run: Schedule a task to the user with smallest dominant share